-TSA Strands for Transport Security Administration, and is responsible for amongst other things the security of US airports.
-While most people are familiar with TSA passenger screening locations at airports, the TSA does much more than that, including screening checked bags, and a host of other things.
+TSA stands for Transport Security Administration, and is the agency responsible for, amongst other things, the security of US airports.
+While most people are familiar with TSA passenger screening locations at airports, the TSA does much more than that, including screening checked bags, and much more.

 TSA Pre✓ is a way for frequent travelers to speed up their progress through airport security.
-The system uses a trusted traveler program where members are subjected to a background check which then clears them to use TSA Pre✓ lanes.
-Since the traveler is known to the TSA, the process of screening can be speeded up, by conducting less stringent checks.
+The system uses a trusted traveler program, where members are subjected to a background check which then clears them to use TSA Pre✓ lanes.
+Since the traveler is known to the TSA, the process of screening can be expedited by allowing them to skip the in-depth checks.

 Benefits of TSA PreCheck

-The main difference when going through TSA PreCheck is speed, according to the TSA, the average wait time for 94% of TSA Pre✓ enrolled passengers to clear security is 5 minutes or less.
+The main difference when going through TSA PreCheck is speed.
+According to the TSA, the average wait time for 94% of TSA Pre✓ enrolled passengers to clear security is five minutes or less.
 This is achieved through a different screening process.

-Standard screening requires travelers to remove their Belts, Shoes, Jackets, Liquids, and Laptops and other electronic equipment, and place them in trays through the security scanners.
-Going through the TSA Pre✓ lanes means travelers do not have to remove any of those items.
+Standard screening requires travelers to remove their belts, shoes, jackets, liquids, laptops and other electronic equipment, and place them in trays to go through the security scanners.
+Going through the TSA Pre✓ lanes means travelers do not have to remove any of these items.

 If you are traveling as a family, then children aged 12 and under can use the TSA Pre✓ security lanes with an enrolled parent.
 Children over that age require their own TSA Pre✓ enrollment.

-The Key to TSA PReX is the Known Traveller Number KTN system, after successfully enrolling in TSA Pre✓ you will be issued with a KTN, after this whenever you book a flight with a TSA Pre✓ participating airline, you will be prompted to enter your KTN when making your booking.
+The key to TSA PreCheck is the Known Traveller Number (KTN) system.
+After successfully enrolling in TSA Pre✓, you will be issued with a KTN.
+After this, whenever you book a flight with a TSA Pre✓ participating airline, you will be prompted to enter your KTN when making your booking.

-Once you receive your boarding card (either digital or paper), it will be marked with your KTN and TSA Pre✓, you then use your boarding card along with your photo ID to access the TSA Pre✓ lines at your departure airport.
+Once you receive your boarding card (either digital or paper), it will be marked with your KTN and TSA Pre✓.
+You can then use your boarding card along with your photo ID to access the TSA Pre✓ lines at your departure airport.

-There are over 200 airports with TSA Pre✓ screening facilities across the nation.
-This includes the busiest and biggest airports Like Atlanta ATL, New York JFK, and Los Angeles LAX.
-One thing to remembers is that while TSA Pre✓ may be available at an airport, it may not be available at all terminals in the airport, so it is always worth checking if your airport and terminal have TSA Pre✓.
+There are over 200 airports with TSA Pre✓ screening facilities across the US.
+This includes the busiest and biggest airports like Atlanta ATL, New York JFK, and Los Angeles LAX.
+One thing to remember is that while TSA Pre✓ may be available at an airport, it may not be available at all terminals in that airport, so it is always worth checking if your airport and terminal have TSA Pre✓.

-Applying for TSA Pre✓ will cost you $85; if you are accepted for the program, your enrollment will be valid for 5 years.
+Applying for TSA Pre✓ will cost you $85; if you are accepted for the program, your enrollment will be valid for five years.